dwyl/mvp/API.md

 # 7. _Advanced/Automated_ `API` Testing Using `Hoppscotch`

-API testing is a crucial part of the API development lifecycle.
+`API` testing is an essential part of the development lifecycle.
-Incorporating tests will allow us to avoid regressions and make sure our API performs the way it's supposed to.
+Incorporating tests will allow us to avoid regressions and make sure our `API` performs the way it's supposed to.
 In other words,
-the person using the API
+the `person` using the API
 *expects* consistent responses to their requests.

 Integrating this into a